kyledhebert/angular2-conference-registration-demo/README.md

 To do this, run `$ npm run tsc`.
 This create two javascript files `registration.js` and `model.js` in the build directory.

 ## Running the app
 To run the app, you can use another script -- `npm start` -- to run the app in production mode.
 To run the app in dev mode use `npm run dev`.
+Dev mode starts [nodemon][nodemon] to watch for changes to your source files and automatically restarts the server.

 Once the app is running visit <http://localhost:8000> in your web browser to view the app.